bekk/bekk-christmas/post/react/once-rendering-not-always-rendering.md

 root.render(<App />)
 ```

+In addition to be able to use Concurrent Mode, the strongly advise to use \`Strict Mode\`, which luckily was written about in the [article from yesterday](https://react.christmas/2019/1)!

 # What Now?

 One common feature that occur hand in hand with Concurrent Mode but I have not written about is Suspense, but this will come in another article!